Travel, lived.

 Morning begins with breakfast in O Cebreiro—then, the Camino opens.

 The path descends steadily through forest and open countryside, revealing Galicia gradually rather than all at once.
-By midday, we reach Samos, home to the Monastario de San Xulián de Samos.
-Time here is unhurried to explore the grounds and enjoy lunch nearby.

 The day concludes in Triacastela.
 Dinner is left open this evening — an opportunity to rest, explore, or join others as you wish.